mnokka/JiraResolutionDate/README.md

 # JiraResolutionDate
-Investagtion how reset resolutiondate to certain fixed date (via Groovy scripting)
+Investigation how reset resolution date to certain fixed date (via Groovy scripting) This fixed date is found from issue history (like when was state transit to ZZZ state)

+Also adding JQL query to  Groovy script to find all "needed" issues for this fix operation to be applied as a bulk operation

+Check the code, you need to activate yourself yhe old issue.store() API usage